nsfinkelstein/taskmap/README.md

 This function allows you to rebuild a graph to only run a subset of tasks, and their children.
 This is useful if you change some of the tasks in the `'funcs'` and want to rerun those tasks and the tasks that depend on their outcomes.

-Here's an example.
+This can be because there was an bug in the task, or simply because you want to alter the behavior.

 ```.py
 result_graph = taskmap.run_parallel_async(graph)